Semirings: Roots of polynomials over pairs

 \item $f_1$ $\mcA_0$-\textbf{divides} $f_2,$ written $f_1 \ |_0 \ f_2,$ if $f_2 + g f_1 \in \mcA_0$ for some tangible~$g $. \end{itemize} \end{definition}

 (When $g$ is not required to be tangible, the definitions become vacuous.)

 \begin{rem} If $f_1 |_\preceq f_2,$ then $f_1 \ |_0 \ f_2.$

-Although division is antisymmetric up to multiplication by a unit in a cancellative monoid, the situation with is more intricate for polynomials, since the product of tangible polynomials need not be tangible.
-So far we have not been able to circumvent this difficulty to obtain a good theory of arithmetic.
-Nevertheless, there is a decent theory of roots of polynomials. \end{rem}
+Although division is antisymmetric up to multiplication by a unit in a cancellative monoid, the situation is trickier for polynomials over pairs, since the product of tangible polynomials need not be tangible.
+For example, $(\la +a)(\la(-)a) = \la^2 + (a(-)a)\la -a^2.$ So far we have not been able to circumvent this difficulty in the arithmetic of polynomials.
+Nevertheless, there is a decent theory of their null roots. \end{rem}

 \begin{example} $ $ $\lambda + b^\dag \ |_\preceq \ \lambda^2 + (b ^2)^\dag$, because

 \end{example}